SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 How would the usage affect my own past, current, and potential future projects:
 -	Can be used for low level descriptions, higher levels need more abstraction

-### Reflections on September 15 class + lab
-Lecture:

-Interesting task in breakout room.
-A bit of a challenge to get audio working and speak up.
-In the final part, we saw a demo of plantUML and Fulib.

-Lab:

-We worked with Sander and Sergei on the exercises from the book, creating object diagrams with plantUML.

 ### Preparation for September 22 class
 **Class Diagrams**